 2. Be familiar with which devices are connected.
 You can keep your networks safe by keeping tabs on what devices are connected to your wifi network or other devices via Bluetooth.
 Know the names of all of your connected devices as they would show up on wifi and Bluetooth.
 Periodically check to see which are connected.
 If something is connected that you don’t recognize, give them the boot.
 It could be a cybersecurity threat or simply your neighbor Larry piggybacking your wifi.
 Either way, it’s worth knowing.

-3. Lock down your phone.
+3. Lockdown your phone.
 If your phone can be turned on without a passcode, fingerprint, or face recognition authentication, this is the equivalent of leaving the front door of your home or office unlocked.
 In addition to a screen lock, enhance your internal security settings.
 Turn off any automatic pairing features with new Bluetooth and wifi signals or USB connections.

 4. Educate younger users to remain vigilant.
 Children rarely understand the gravity of someone unknown accessing sensitive information.
 Establish rules for accepting new connections that require you to approve any new devices that will connect to your network or other devices.

 5. Do not use unsecured internet connections.
 Free and open wifi sounds nice, but you may not realize how much of a window you may be opening to your device’s information.
-If the main internet connections you need to use are not password protected, consider also following this next tip…
+If the main internet connections you need to use are not password-protected, consider also following this next tip…

 6. Use a VPN.
 A virtual private network, or VPN, is an additional layer of encryption between you and a would-be hacker.
 Remember to use a reputable VPN service because your information is passing through their servers.

 7. Get help in establishing an IoT security protocol for your organization.
 Having various IoT devices connected to your company network can open more windows for cybersecurity threats.
 Working with a professional Managed Network Services (MNS) expert, you can establish an IoT security protocol that fits your office’s needs.
-For help with this, look no further than the Managed Network Services of JD Young — your business solutions professionals.